AlejandroPerezB2B/Granada/README.md

 allSyncTable(allSyncTable.TriadCode == "303", :)
 ```

-## ASR cleaning of synchronised triads

 ### `clean_triad_asr`

-The `clean_triad_asr` function performs conservative artefact cleaning on the three synchronised EEG recordings belonging to one triad.
+The function performs conservative artefact cleaning on the three synchronised EEG recordings belonging to one triad.

 The function is intentionally restricted to preprocessing up to the removal of unusable temporal periods.
 It does **not** interpolate rejected channels, rereference the data, run ICA, or apply ICLabel.
 These operations will be implemented separately so that ASR cleaning and ICA preparation remain modular and can be independently inspected or repeated.